yecarrillo/tomtom_locator_filter/README.rst

 QGIS TomTom Locator Filter Plugin
 ====================================

-This is a so called QgsLocator filter for the TomTom API geocoder service, implemented as a QGIS plugin.
+This is a so called QgsLocator filter for the TomTom API search service, implemented as a QGIS plugin.

 Read about writing one here:

 http://www.qgis.nl/2018/05/16/english-coding-a-qgslocator-plugin/

-This Locator Filter searches for names in the TomTom API geocoder service:
+This Locator Filter searches for names in the TomTom API search service:

 see https://developer.tomtom.com/search-api/search-api-documentation-geocoding/geocode